 Custom designed & printed wraps

 You will find less companies doing printed car wraps than solid color changes.
 These require expensive wide format printers, laminators, and the skills to use them.
 Don’t get caught up on claims of one brand of vinyl, printer, or ink being better than another.

-The most important and often overlooked factor is the creativity of the designer at the company you choose.
+The most important and often overlooked factor is the creativity of the designer.
 Consider this person a tattoo artist.
 Someone who learned how to ink in prison will probably charge less than a person who spent 7 years in art school.
 The tattoo will last just as long, be the same size, but probably won’t have the same impact.
-Awesome designers that don’t install wraps, might not be awesome wrap designers.
+Awesome designers that don’t have experience designing for cars, might not be awesome wrap designers.
 People come to me pretty often with a design that their cousin the designer put together for them.
 Sometimes they look cool, but are not practical for application on a car.
 Most of the time, I will need to recreate, or modify the design to a print ready format that will work for a wrap.
 In this case, you are now paying TWO designers.

 Lies Wrap Shops Tell

 When searching for the best local wrap shop for your car, watch out for these common lies that vehicle wrap shops tell.